Grilled Halibut

 Instructions

-3. Last, grill the fish.
-Halibut cooks relatively quickly, so you’ll only need a few minutes to cook it.
+2. Grill the fish.
+Halibut cooks relatively quickly, so you'll only need a few minutes to cook it.
+If your fillet has skin, start grilling with the skin side down for better structure.

-4. Assemble the dish by plating the cauliflower rice, then the fish on top, and then spooning the strawberry guacamole.
+4. Assemble the dish by plating the cauliflower rice, adding the fish and then spooning the strawberry guacamole over top.
 Garnish with slices of lime and cilantro.

 Like this recipe?